Like that sweet babydoll cheeks spotted in Japanese magazines? Now you can easily dupe it in 2 steps with Lioele Blooming Cushion Touch Blusher.

-Answer: Of course there are many other ways to apply eyeshadows!
+Of course there are many other ways to apply eyeshadows!
 The key is to experiment and find out what works for your eye shape.
-I will start a series of posts on this topic but first, let us look at three of the most common ways.
+I will start a series of posts on this topic but here are 3 of the most common ways.

-* A wash of color.
-This is definitely the fastest, easiest and most fool-proof way.
-It is perfect for beginners and teens and works best with light, shimmery colors.
+The fastest, easiest and most fool-proof way, this is perfect for beginners and teens.
+I also find it to work best with light, shimmery colors.

-Start by applying a sheer wash of eyeshadow from the lash line to the brow bone.
+Start by applying a sheer layer of eyeshadow from the lashline to the brow bone.
 Since you are using one color, don’t worry too much about blending.
 Finish with liner and extra coats of mascara.

-* Light color on the eyelid + Dark color on the crease.
-By placing a darker color on the crease, you are creating the illusion of depth, which is what most of us are trying to achieve half of the time.
+By placing a darker color on the crease, you are creating the illusion of depth, which is what most of us are trying to achieve usually.
 This method works on anyone except those with extremely deep-set eyes (it can make your eyes look further sunken in).

-To create this look, apply any color you like on the eyelid.
-Starting from the outer corner of the eye, blend a darker color onto your crease in a windshield motion .
+To create this look, apply a light/medium color on the lid.
+Starting from the outer corner of the eye, blend a darker color onto your crease in a windshield motion.
 Place a highlighting color beneath the brow bone to give your eyes that extra pop.
 Finish with liner and mascara.

-* Light color blended past the crease + Dark color on the eyelid.
 This is the method you mentioned.
-It is very common in Asia and works extremely well for those without a crease.
+It is very popular in Asia and works extremely well for those without a crease.

-Start by applying a light color from the lash line all the way to the brow bone.
+Start by applying a light color from the lashline all the way to the brow bone.
 Pat a darker color onto the eyelid, depositing more color on the area that is closest to the lash line.
-Using a fluffy brush like MAC #217, soften the edge between the two colors.
+Using a fluffy brush like MยทAยทC 217 Blending Brush, soften the edge between the two colors.
 Blend and blend some more until you see a gradation and no harsh line.
 Apply liner and mascara to finish the look.

 Stay tuned for more ways you can use to apply eyeshadow!